Skip to main content

 • Swimming pool covers

-• Measures that result in no carbon savings, or result in carbon increases, are ineligible for funding.
+• Measures that result in no financial savings or no carbon savings, or result in carbon increases, are ineligible for funding.

 If the technology you wish to install has a payback of more than 20 years, it will not be eligible for funding.
 Similarly, if the payback period appears as a negative number, then the proposed measure would result in a cost increase when compared to the current measure and so it would be ineligible for funding.